 firstname.lastname@example.org - for children's, YA and artwork submissions

 Please address your submission to the agent you feel is best suited to your work and we will pass it on to them for consideration.
 You can find out more about what each of our agents are looking for in our individual agent descriptions.
 If you are not sure where your submission should be placed, you can simply address your letter to 'The Soho Agency Submissions.'
 Either way, all submissions must be sent to one of these two email addresses to be considered.
 Please do adhere to the guidelines above, we receive a very high volume of submissions and we want yours to have every chance of success.
 There is no need to telephone us as everything you need to know is detailed here and we’ll only direct you back to this page.
-Please note we are unable to return any hard copy submissions.
+Please note we are unable to accept physical submissions.

 Your submission should consist of the first three chapters or first thirty pages of your manuscript (if the work is for young children and consists of no more than 1,000 words, please send the complete text), ideally in word format, along with a synopsis (include spoilers – this is where you tell us the story, your covering letter is where you pitch it to us).
 Submissions should be accompanied by a covering letter.
 Here are some useful tips about what to include in your letter: